EVOLVED-5G/TSN_FrontEnd/README.md

 ### [POST] `/tsn/api/v1/clear`

-Disables the configuration applied by a previous usage of `/apply`, for the selected traffic `identifier`.
+Disables the configuration applied by a previous usage of `/apply`, for the selected `identifier`.
 The endpoint expects to receive a payload with the format:

 ```